sreeramsunkara/TAS-Workshop-CAH-Prerequisites/README.md

 - You should be able to access this [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1IRY5QVNfI5fkrqmpbwCagM5kffEysAnsXoYI68mdlKo/edit?usp=sharing)

   **Action Item**:
-  - Please add your name to the Google Sheet to claim your UserID.
+  - Please add your name to the Google Sheet to claim your UserID if it is not already added.
   - Workshop sizing is a function of the # of attendees.

 #